rackerlabs/docs-developer-blog/_posts/2020-06-24-quic-a-game-changer.md

 by some big players like Cloudflare&reg; and Akamai&reg;, which have already added support for QUIC in their edge network.

-The QUIC protocol has made serious advancements in the last few years and has inspired some new or still-in-draft technologies such as the following ones:
+The QUIC protocol has made serious advances in the last few years and has inspired some new or still-in-draft technologies such as the following ones:

 - TLS 1.3